dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 ## Crafting Framework Recipe

-If you hover over `recipe`, you can see a recipe can hold a lot of information.
+If you hover over `recipe` in your IDE, you can see a recipe can hold a lot of information.

-Since we're making a simple mod, we only need to specify:
+Since we're making a simple mod, we only need to specify the following:

 `id`: the recipe identifier;